-Enforcement Plan - Enforcement plan means a plan of progressive enforcement actions approved by the Board, consisting of incremental steps of intervention when reoccurring noncompliance is documented or an incident of serious risk to a child(ren) has occurred in a children's center, family day care home, and/or a large family child care home.

-Evening Care - Evening care means child care provided between 6:00 pm - 12:00 am.
+- 8/3/05 Enforcement Plan - Enforcement plan means a plan of progressive enforcement actions approved by the Board, consisting of incremental steps of intervention when reoccurring noncompliance is documented or an incident of serious risk to a child(ren) has occurred in a children's center, family day care home, and/or a large family child care home. - Evening Care Evening care means child care provided between 6:00 pm 12:00 am.
+8/3/05

-Exemption from Licensing of Religiously Affiliated Children's Centers - Exemption from Licensing of Religiously Affiliated Children's Centers means a children's center that may request religious exemption if it is an integral part of a church or parochial school conducting regularly scheduled classes, courses of study or educational programs accredited by or a member of an organization which publishes and requires compliance with its standards for health, safety, and sanitation; provided, however, that such a center shall meet minimum requirements of the Pinellas County License Board, the applicable local governing body, as to health, safety, and sanitation, and the screening requirements as published in Licensing Regulations Governing Pinellas County Children's Centers, and that the center submits proof of membership in an organization which publishes and requires compliance with its standards for health, safety, and sanitation.
+Exemption from Licensing of Religiously Affiliated Children's Centers - Exemption 12/6/00 from Licensing of Religiously Affiliated Children's Centers means a children's Ch 402.301(5) Ch 402.302(2)(d) center that may request religious exemption if it is an integral part of a church or parochial school conducting regularly scheduled classes, courses of study or educational programs accredited by or a member of an organization which publishes and requires compliance with its standards for health, safety, and sanitation; provided, however, that such a center shall meet minimum requirements of the Pinellas County License Board, the applicable local governing body, as to health, safety, and sanitation, and the screening requirements as published in Licensing Regulations Governing Pinellas County Children's Centers, and that the center submits proof of membership in an organization which publishes and requires compliance with its standards for health, safety, and sanitation.
 The exemption shall be in effect as long as compliance with these guidelines is maintained.
-Nothing shall give any governmental agency jurisdiction or authority to regulate, supervise, or in any way be involved in any Sunday School, Sabbath School, Bible Schools normally conducted during vacation periods, or religious services or any nursery service or other program conducted during religious or church services primarily for the convenience of those
+Nothing shall give any governmental agency jurisdiction or authority to regulate, supervise, or in any way be involved in any Sunday School, Sabbath School, Bible Schools normally conducted during vacation periods, or religious services or any nursery service or other program conducted during religious or church services primarily for the convenience of those attending such services.

-SA Facility Handbook 1.2 Fall/Use zone - means the surface area under and around a piece of playground CC Facility Handbook 1.2 equipment onto which a child would be expected to land when falling from, or exiting, the playground equipment.
-The use zone must extend a minimum of 6 feet in all directions from the perimeter of the playground equipment, unless manufacturer specifications for safe usage requires less fall/use zone material.

-CC Facility Handbook 1.2 Field Trip - means any trip away from the children's center.
+- SA Facility Handbook 1.2 Fall/Use zone means the surface area under and around a piece of playground CC Facility Handbook 1.2 equipment onto which a child would be expected to land when falling from, or exiting, the playground equipment.
+The use zone must extend a minimum of 6 feet in all directions from the perimeter of the playground equipment, unless manufacturer specifications for safe usage requires less fall/use zone material. - CC Facility Handbook 1.2 Field Trip means any trip away from the children's center.
 Field trips commence when child care personnel and children leave the children's center's premises, whether by vehicle or by walking.